Spring:

 Spring into Summer:

-In May the cow’s parsley or Queen Annes Lace dominates the orchard and other areas and changes parts of the garden into a magical place for a few weeks.
+In May the Cow Parsley or Queen Annes Lace fills the orchard and other areas and changes parts of the garden into a magical place for a few weeks.

 Summer: